apify/apify-docs/docs/crawling_basics/scraping_the_data.md

 ---
 title: Scraping the data
-description: Learn how to add data collection logic to your crawler to extract data from all the websites you crawled.
+description: Learn how to add data collection logic to your crawler, which will allow you to extract data from all the websites you crawled.
 menuWeight: 21.6
-category: web scraping academy
 paths:
 - crawling-basics/scraping-the-data
 ---

 # [](#scraping-data) Scraping the data

-At the [very beginning of the course](({{@link web_scraping_for_beginners.md}})) we learned that the term web scraping usually means a combined process of data collection and crawling.
+At the [very beginning of the course](({{@link web_scraping_for_beginners.md}})), we learned that the term web scraping usually means a combined process of data collection and crawling.
 And this is exactly what we'll do in this chapter.
 We will take the code we built in the previous chapter and in the [Basics of data collection]({{@link data_collection_basics/node_continued.md}}) section, and we will combine that into a web scraper.

 ## [](#review-code) Review earlier code